anilkumarnagaraj/infracost/contributing/add_new_resource_guide.md

 It shows the cost `$219.00` now, matching the price calculator page results!
 Success!

-> Note: It is very important to ensure that there are **no warnings** about "Multiple products found", "No products found for" or "No prices found for" in the logs.
+> Note: It is very important to ensure that there are **no warnings** about "Multiple products found", "ER3R                            31 Iucts found for" or "No prices found for" in the logs.
 These warnings indicate that the price filters have an issue.

 But it shows only one protocol.
 What if the resource has several?
 Let's find out!